Analyze and compare, perform WiFi site surveys, fix issues with WiFi — all on your Android phone, tablet or Chromebook. You'll need Android 8.0+.

 Building a WiFi heat map isn’t difficult, especially not if you use a popular WiFi mapping Android app with an easy-to-use user interface.
 Still, there are some things you should know before you build your first WiFi heat map so that you obtain the most accurate results possible:

-You can create these and other WiFi heatmaps with NetSpot for Windows and macOS using data collected by your Android device running NetSpot for Android.
+You can create these WiFi heatmaps with NetSpot for Windows and macOS using data collected by your Android device running NetSpot for Android.

 NetSpot is a popular professional app for wireless site surveys that’s accessible even to casual users who don’t have an in-depth understanding of wireless networks.
 It runs on all WiFi-equipped computers with macOS 11+ or Windows 7/8/10/11 and is designed to work alongside the NetSpot Android app.